zef-dev/zef-expression-language/README.md

 $resolver           =   new ArrayResolver(['myvar'=>['myfield'=>true]]);
 $evaluated          =   $expressionLanguage->evaluate( 'myvar.myfield', $resolver->getValues());

-// now you can access getters in shorten way
+// now you can access getters in a shorter way
 $obj    =   new Myclass();
 $obj->getName();
 $obj->isValid();